-Is your data protection policy ready for Brexit?
+Is your data protection policy ready post Brexit?

 Here is how you must make sure that you can still transfer data to the UK.
 Read the Brexit tips and advice from Lexing Belgium.